How to Promote B2B Business Through Email Marketing

 Well, that is why you need to avoid this practice.
 If you clutter your subscribers’ inboxes with your messages every day, they will most probably unsubscribe.

-One way to figure out when enough is enough, is through frequency capping.
+One way to figure out when enough is through frequency capping.
 With frequency capping, you can limit the number of messages your audience will receive over a specified period.

 You need to set a desired number of messages, and that’s it.
 You have just successfully avoided overcrowding the inboxes of your subscribers with your promotional messages.